vrbtm/tech_writing/PDFsam_Page_extraction_en.md

 # PDFsam Basic.
 Extracting pages from .pdf files

-The guide explains how to install PDFsam Basic application on desktop computer and extract pages from .pdf files.
+The guide explains how to install the PDFsam Basic application on desktop computer and extract pages from .pdf files.
 The guide is intended for Windows 10 and 11 users.
 The application's interface language is English.

 ## Table of Contents